Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 The Chilkoot Trail

 The Chilkoot Trail, a 53 km former gold rush trail, is the most famous one in Canada’s north.
-It’s a demanding four to six day hike that starts on tidewater in Alaska and ends in Bennett, BC.
-Campsites need to be booked well in advance.
+It’s a demanding four to six day hike that starts on tidewater in Alaska and ends in Bennett, BC – and the you take the train to finish in Carcross, Yukon Territory.

 An easy section of the Chilkoot Trail near Bennett Lake